ryanraposo/shard-projector/README.md

 - Easy: Users can download Shard Projector from releases.
 No installation necessary.
 Unzip to a convenient location and run as expected.
 - Other: Building isn't necessary.
 Clone the repo and run with model.py as an entry point.
 Might need to install a few packages using pip.

+*Known issues (v0.1a)"

-*Known issue (v0.1a): if targeted server configuration folder is not located in (..Documents\Klei\DoNotStarveTogether) the server may fail to start.*
+- if targeted server configuration folder is not located in (..Documents\Klei\DoNotStarveTogether) the server may fail to start.
+- a nullrenderer based at C:/steamcmd is expected by Shard Projector even when the UI suggests otherwise.

 ### (Unstable) Linux & MACOSX